-- Deductible is the amount you pay for drugs before our plan begins to pay its share. - Copayment is a fixed amount you pay each time you fill a prescription. - Coinsurance is a percentage of the total cost you pay each time you fill a prescription.
+- Deductible is the amount you pay for drugs before our plan begins to pay its share. - Copayment is a fixed amount you pay each time you fill a prescription. - Coinsurance is a percentage of the total cost of the drug you pay each time you fill a prescription.